FahadKhalid/artificientGPSTracker/README.md

 ## NOTE

 This project is well-structured and coded with best practices.
-Please read the Architecture Analysis for more detailed information, which I designed using AI.
+I'd like you to please read the Architecture Analysis.md file for more detailed information, which I designed using AI.